 Amid all this Little Soap School operates from the Little Workshop on weekdays and Emma and the team continue to make and sell the original artisan handmade range which both underpin the roots of the company.

-Emma’s background is a far cry from the cosmetics industry, though the skills and experience she’s acquired along the way seamlessly flow into it.
-With her first after school and Saturday job at Lloyds Chemist from the age of 14-19 and then freelance work with some of the global cosmetic brands such as Guerlain, Rimmel and Calvin Klein as a ‘spray girl’ in House of Fraser whilst studying at The University of Birmingham certainly sowed some seeds.
-A quick diversion entailed with Doctoral research in Theology and 4 best selling non-fiction books (two making the top 20 lists), Emma then worked as a researcher in broadcast TV and radio.
-Fed up of the long commutes and nights away from her beloved Cotswold cottage, she craved rooting closer to home in the countryside.
-One New Years eve she made that snap decision of only taking contracts within an hours commute and mid-January was at the helm of the newly created Gloucestershire Media Group based back then at Cheltenham Film Studios, overseeing training for the creative industries in the area.
+Emma’s first after school and Saturday job was aged 14 at Lloyds Chemist as a pharmacists assistant but she far preferred polishing the make up counter and playing with the skincare products.
+She worked there until Uni where she naturally moved into ad hoc day work with some of the global cosmetic brands such as Guerlain, Rimmel and Calvin Klein as a ‘spray girl’ and doing make up demos in the likes of House of Fraser and Boots whilst studying at The University of Birmingham from 18-24 which certainly sowed even more seeds.
+A quick diversion ensued, with Doctoral research in Theology, 4 best selling non-fiction books (two making the top 20 lists), and working as a researcher in broadcast TV and radio.
+Fed up of the long commutes and nights away from her beloved Cotswold cottage, she craved working closer to home in the countryside.
+One New Year’s Eve she made the snap decision to only take contracts within an hour’s commute and by mid-January was at the helm of the newly created Gloucestershire Media Group, based back then at Cheltenham Film Studios, overseeing training for the creative industries in the area.
 Emma also consulted in the area of Knowledge Exchange/Public Engagement at the University of Gloucestershire, SWScreen and The South West Design Forum.
-Working hands on in the creative industries Emma learned that amazingly good ideas were ten a penny but that very few were able to convert good ideas into a commercial reality.
+Working hands on in the creative industries, Emma missed having the time to be creative herself and longed for a hobby…